Prashanti12/movierecommendations/README.md

 system comes to work.

-In this project, we will understand the basics of Recommendation Systems and learn how to build a Movie Recommendation System by implementing the K-Nearest Neighbors algorithm.
+In this project, we will understand the basics of Recommendation Systems and learn how to build an ITEM based Movie Recommendation System by implementing the K-Nearest Neighbors algorithm.
 We will also predict the rating of the given movie based on its neighbors and compare it with the actual rating.